notjonhuang/notjonhuang.github.io/content/about/_index.md

 Hello!
 I'm Jon, a physician-scientist in training in the Medical Scientist Training Program at Northwestern University.

 My research focuses on developing, integrating, and evaluating generative AI models that improve real clinical workflows.
-Some of these models are used to support medical imaging interpretation --- including x-rays and CT scans --- as part of routine clinical care across the Northwestern Medicine health system.
+Some of these models are used to support medical imaging interpretation --- including x-rays and CT scans --- as part of clinical care across the Northwestern Medicine health system.

 ---